strangerstudios/pmpro-register-helper/readme.txt

 = .5.8 =
 * Now saving file info in a temp folder and $_SESSION so you can upload files using offsite gateways like PayPal Express.
 * Using single quotes so \n in HTML output echos properly.
 (Thanks, joshlevinson on GitHub)
+* If a "multiple" value is set on a select field, it will add the multiple property to the select element.
+(Thanks, joshlevinson on GitHub)

 = .5.7 =
 * Added ability to restrict checkouts by username.